Historical and philosophical contexts of the calculus of variations

 Why do we find the principle of least action problematic?

-Everyone agrees that the principle of least action is mathematically equivalent to Newton's laws of motion, and both have equivalent status when compared against experiments.
+The principle of least action is mathematically equivalent to Newton's laws of motion, and therefore have equivalent predictive power and status when compared against experiments.
 However, Newton's laws are specified as differential equations with initial values ('start in this state, and forward-march in time, with no memory about your past and no information about your future').
 In contrast, the principle of least action is formulated as a boundary value problem ('get from A to B in time T, accumulating as little action as possible'), governed by the Euler–Lagrange equations.
-Why are we less comfortable with the latter?
+Despite their equivalence, most people are inherently more comfortable with the Newtonian formulation than with the Euler-Lagrange formulation, and there are two major reasons for this.

-Another reason perhaps is cultural: most of us are taught Newtonian physics before Lagrangian physics.
-This is paedagogically reasonable: the Newtonian formulation requires far less mathematical machinery.
-There is also a technical reason for feeling more comfortable with describing physics through an IVP than a BVP: according to the Picard–Lindelöf theorem, an IVP is guaranteed to have a unique solution, at least for a finite domain; a similar guarantee cannot be made for a BVP.
+The second reason is cultural: most of us are taught Newtonian physics before Lagrangian physics.
+This is paedagogically sensible: the Newtonian formulation requires far less mathematical machinery and can be taught even with a minimal amount of calculus.
+More technically, an IVP is guaranteed to have a unique solution, at least for a finite domain (according to the Picard–Lindelöf theorem); a similar guarantee cannot be made for a BVP.
+While this is not necessarily at the top of mind of most students, it is consistent with our everyday experience.

 Acknowledgements